mittalgovind/fifty/README.md

     `fifty train --data_dir /Users/<user_name>/Downloads/data --down scale_down.txt`

-Again, to make myself clear - the full path to the extracted folder from tar file should be saved inside a folder and that folder should be passed (eg, for the above case - /Users/<user_name>/Downloads/data/4k_1/train.npz)
+Again, to make myself clear - the full path to the extracted folder from tar file should be saved inside a folder and that folder should be passed (eg, for the above case - /Users/<user_name>/Downloads/data/4k_1/train.npz) with a text file containing file-types ([scale_down.txt](https://github.com/mittalgovind/fifty/blob/master/scale_down.txt))

 - Fifty should have created a dataset for it in the output directory.
 (If you don't see this, then training would fail.)